mawrkus/js-unit-testing-guide/README.md

 ### Know your testing framework API

-The API documentation of the testing framework should be your bedside book!
+The API documentation of the testing framework/library should be your bedside book!

-Having a good knowledge of the testing framework API can help you reducing the size/complexity of your test code and, in general, help you during development.
-For example:
+Having a good knowledge of the API can help you reducing the size/complexity of your test code and, in general, help you during development.
+A simple example:

 **:(**